ethan-cooperman/gradewiz-pokedex/README.md

 flask run
 ```

-The backend should now be running on localhost:5000
+The backend should now be running on localhost:5000.
+Note that you may have to turn off airplay receiver temporarily on Mac because it can also use port 5000.

 ### Frontend